skrantzman/Basic-Tailwind-Playground/README.md

    If you have a preferred, or are using your own, local live server tool simply run your server and use `npm run watch` to just watch for changes in any `.html` file and changes made in the `assets/css` directory.

+8. Start editing the `index.html` inside the `public` directory, by adding content and tailwind classes.
+The page in your browser should update automatically every time you save your changes.

-7. Have fun playing around with TailwindCSS!
+9. Have fun playing around with TailwindCSS!

 ## VS Code Extras